thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 During step 4, the Origin MAY discard signatures for which the `tag` is not set to `web-bot-auth`.
 During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
-During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by `Signature-Agent` header defined in {{Section 4 of DIRECTORY}}.
+During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by `Signature-Agent` header defined in Section 4 of {{DIRECTORY}}.

 ## Discovery

 This section describes the discovery mechanism for the automated agent directory.

 The reference for discovery is a FQDN.
-It SHOULD provide a directory hosted on the well known registered in {{Section 4 of DIRECTORY}}.
+It SHOULD provide a directory hosted on the well known registered in Section 4 of {{DIRECTORY}}.

 We add one field to the directory defined in the other draft:
 "purpose": Ideally matches some IANA registry for preferences